hyprwm/hyprland-wiki/pages/Configuring/Tearing.md

 ### No tearing at all
 Make sure your windowrules are matching and you have the master toggle enabled.

+Also make sure nothing except for your game is showing on your monitor.
+No notifications, overlays, lockscreens, bars, other windows, etc. (on a different monitor is fine)

 ### Apps that should tear, freeze
 Almost definitely means your GPU driver does not support tearing, like e.g. Intel's.